 If nasal congestion, watery eyes and frequent sneezing have left you miserable this spring, it’s time for relief.
-Springtime can be a double whammy for your upper respiratory system because it is both allergy season and the tail end of cold season.
+Springtime can be a double whammy for your upper respiratory system because it is both allergy season and the tail end of the cold season.
 Read on to learn how to distinguish between the two and effectively treat your symptoms.

 Allergy symptoms